-142 3.
-Affected Environment 3.22 Wildland Fire Ecology Section 3.22 of the PSPP PA/FEIS describes wildland fire ecology and management in the PSPP study area.
-The section identifies the major native habitat types in the project vicinity, including Sonoran creosote bush scrub, desert dry wash woodland, unvegetated ephemeral dry wash, desert sink scrub, and desert dunes, and the more fire-prone exotic plant communities occurring within nearby developed and agricultural lands.
+Section 3.22 of the PSPP PA/FEIS describes wildland fire ecology and management in the PSPP study area.
+Section 3.22 identifies the major native habitat types in the project vicinity, including Sonoran creosote bush scrub, desert dry wash woodland, unvegetated ephemeral dry wash, desert sink scrub, and desert dunes, and the more fire-prone exotic plant communities occurring within nearby developed and agricultural lands.
 This discussion remains valid and applicable to the PSEGS study area.
 No new vegetation communities were identified for the PSEGS.
 The new natural gas corridor and distribution yard, and revised gen-tie line route associated with the PSEGS collectively support 22.43 acres of Sonoran creosote bush scrub, desert dry wash woodland, and unvegetated ephemeral dry wash.
 This minor addition represents about 0.6 percent of the total 3,896-acre PSEGS area.
 As described in PSPP PA/FEIS Section 3.22 (p.
-3.22-1), wildland fires in the project area occur less frequently and are generally smaller than in other parts of the state, and are caused mainly by lightening or vehicles.
+3.22-1), wildland fires in the project area occur less frequently and are generally smaller than in other parts of the state, and wildland fires are caused mainly by lightning or vehicles.
 The Fire Management Activity Plan (FMAP) 1996 for the California Desert is identified as the primary fire management plan for BLM and NPS-managed lands in the project vicinity.
-The dominant plant communities in the project area, such as Sonoran Desert Scrub, are not fire-adapted; meaning repeated wildfire is detrimental to them long-term.
+The dominant plant communities in the project area, such as Sonoran Desert Scrub, are not fire-adapted; meaning repeated wildfire is detrimental to the dominant plant communities long-term.
 Because disturbed areas are most likely to support or carry wildfires, fire suppression techniques seek to minimize surface disturbance to the extent practical in all habitats.
 The description in PSPP PA/FEIS Section 3.22 (p.
 3.22-1) of conditions contributing to increased wildlife fire potential (e.g., soil disturbance and the related colonization by exotic and invasive weedy annual plants), wildland fire suppression methods, and post-fire suppression rehabilitation methods all are applicable to the PSEGS and provide an adequate baseline for wildland fire ecology for the PSEGS.

 Palen Solar Electric Generating System Draft SEIS 3.22-1 July 2013

-143 3.
-Affected Environment 3.22 Wildland Fire Ecology This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.22-2 July 2013
+3. Affected Environment 3.22 Wildland Fire Ecology This page intentionally left blank Palen Solar Electric Generating System Draft SEIS 3.22-2 July 2013